i

 Your finances can seem like both a gift and a curse when navigating through life.
 It can be a sense of overwhelming accomplishment or a downward spiral that can lead to health issues if not managed.

-According to a by Thrive Global, 90% of individuals say that money impacts their stress levels.
+According to a study by Thrive Global, 90% of individuals say that money impacts their stress levels.
 Whether your issues are caused by a loss of employment, accumulating debt, or unforeseen bills, financial anxiety is one of the most common stressors in modern life.
 We are often faced with challenges when money is involved, but knowledge and planning can help alleviate much of the stress that may occur.
 With a wide array of resources out there, it can be hard to know where or how to start your journey, but following the tips laid out in this article can help start you down a path to reach your goal.

 Reduce Debt